raft-tech/TANF-app/tdrs-services/parser/README.md

 task backend-pytest-go-integration
 ```

 For integration tests in CI, CircleCI reuses the existing backend docker-compose stack, including PostgreSQL and the Django migration flow, before running the Go parser integration suite with `DATABASE_URL` pointed at that migrated test database.
 By default, Go parser records, parser errors, datafile metadata, and summaries are written to `shadow_*` tables in that same database.
-Set `GO_PARSER_SHADOW_MODE=false` to target production tables instead.
+Pass `--database.shadow-mode=false` to target production tables instead.

+Celery mode is controlled by the Django `go_parser_shadow_mode` feature flag.
+Python evaluates both its master enabled state and `rollout_percentage` before dispatching each file.
+The Go worker checks only the current `enabled` value before processing a received task.
+A missing or disabled flag prevents Go parsing.

 ---